MLB Managers on the Hot Seat 2023

 Hinch joined the Tigers in December 2020, and his first season in the dugout saw the team finish third in the AL Central with a record of 77-85.
 In 2022, Detroit finished fourth in the division with a 66-96 record, and now in his third season as manager, the excuses for the team’s continuous losing records are wearing very thin.

-Admittedly, the Tigers have been playing slightly better in the last couple of weeks after a truly abysmal start (they were 2-8 after their first 10 games), but is it really enough to convince owners that Hinch should be kept around?
-I’d say it’s very likely Detroit will have a new manager in the dugout by the All-Star break.
+Admittedly, the Tigers have been playing slightly better in the last few weeks after a truly abysmal start (they were 2-8 after their first 10 games), but is it really enough to convince owners that Hinch should be kept around?
+I’d say it’s very likely Detroit will have a new manager in the dugout by the end of the season.

 Baseball Betting at BetMGM